Seismic anisotropy: Walkway VSP

-The layout of surface sources and receivers positions is shown in the following diagram.

 Core measurement

 Another technique used to estimate the anisotropy parameter is directly measure them from the core which is extracted through a special hollow drill bit during drill process.
 Since coring a sample will generate large extra cost, only limited number of core samples can be obtained for each well.
 Thus the anisotropy parameter obtained through core measurement technique only represent the anisotropy property of rock near the borehole at just several specific depth, rending this technique often provides little help on the field seismic survey application.
 The measurements on each shale plug require at least one week.